christopherkade/Start-coding/CONTRIBUTING.md

     - `type` is the type of content accessible in this resource (`web`, `q&a`, `general` etc.).

+4) Commit & push your addition

-4)  Finally, submit a pull request to the repository
+5) Finally, submit a pull request to the repository